Updated: 6 days ago

-I shared a quote I learned from a new friend, @mikimou5e on Instagram recently.
+This a quote I learned from a friend, @mikimou5e on Instagram.
 Daisaku Ikeda's wisdom is more true today than ever.
 I believe that we all have unique superpowers and make our lives and the world better by owning, honoring and stewarding them.
-Every class I teach, my intention is to illuminate the power that is already in our hands.
+Every time I teach, train or facilitate a retreat, my intention is to illuminate the power that is already in our hands.

 A Superpower Practice